it-is-final/IVcalc/README.md

 ### Run the application locally
 Instead of using `npm run build`, use `npm start`.
 This will build the web application and then run `serve` on the `dist` directory.
 Go to the address specified by `serve`.

+## Support
+Use the [issue tracker](https://github.com/kaitouctr/IVcalc/issues) for bug reports, feature requests or enhancements.
+For just questions or "tech support", use [GitHub Discussions](https://github.com/kaitouctr/IVcalc/discussions).

 ## Acknowledgements
  - Base stats data, characteristics data, natures data, and stat calculation formulas is sourced from [Bulbapedia](https://bulbapedia.bulbagarden.net/)